-A student is considered to be incarcerated if he/she is serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, reformatory, work farm, or similar correctional institution.
-A student is not considered to be incarcerated if he/she is in a half-way house or home detention or is sentenced to serve only weekends.
+A student is considered to be incarcerated if they are serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, reformatory, work farm, or similar correctional institution.
+A student is not considered to be incarcerated if they are in a half-way house or home detention, or are sentenced to serve only weekends.